BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Allowed range: 0 (disabled) to 100 percent
     - If set to 0, same as if commented.
     - If disabled in addition to ``maxtolend``, entire feature will be disabled.
-    - This percentage is calculated per-coin, and is the percentage of the balance that will be lended if the coin's current rate is less than ``maxtolendrate``
+    - This percentage is calculated per-coin, and is the percentage of the balance that will be lent if the coin's current rate is less than ``maxtolendrate``
     - Has no effect if current rate is higher than ``maxtolendrate``
     - If the remainder (after subtracting ``maxpercenttolend``'s value) in a coin's balance is less than ``minloansize``, then the remainder will be lent anyway.
 Otherwise, the coins would go to waste since you can't lend under ``minloansize``